naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why don't programmers like nature?
-It's hard to Ctrl-S.
+Why did the pony get sent to its room?
+It wouldn't stop horsing around!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)